taekwonjoe01/ns2_beta/README.md

 - Fade
     - Blink's initial cast (when you first activate ability) will now cancel All velocity across all axis' (used to only cancel Up/Down velocity)
-    - Blink initial cast speed set to 17 (up from ~15.6)
+    - Blink initial cast speed set to 16.25 (up from ~15.6)
     - Removed spurs reducing Air friction for fade.
 Originally this reduced 0.01 air friction per spur.
 Fade air friction is 0.17.
+    - Energy regen rate of adrenaline reduced from 80% to 30%

 - Lerk
     - New Ability: Roost.
 When a lerk is perched on a wall, they will heal 5HP per second.